 "It is especially for you, young people, to take on the great task of building a society where there will be more justice and solidarity."
 Pope John Paul II, World Youth Day VI - 8/15/1990

-The objectives of the freshman retreat are to enculturate the School's newest members into their new school community and begin the process of developing their identity individually and collectively as persons of faith and members of the Pope John Paul II community.
-It is a time to reflect upon what it means to be and act as a "person for others".
+The objectives of the Freshman Retreat are to enculturate the School's newest members into their new school community and begin the process of developing their identity individually and collectively as persons of faith and members of the Pope John Paul II high school community.
+It is a time to reflect on what it means to be and act as a "person for others".